Brandon12200/Medical-Terminology-Mapper/README.md

 2. Either:
    - Upload your own CSV file (must have a "term" column)
    - Try one of the pre-built sample files
-3. Monitor real-time processing progress
+3. Monitor granular real-time progress (updates every 10% completion)
 4. View results in a comprehensive table showing:
    - Original terms
    - Number of matches found
    - All terminology mappings with confidence scores
+   - API sources (NIH RxNorm, Clinical Tables) or local database fallback
 5. Export results as CSV or JSON

 ### 3. Understanding Results